Axford/DroneNode/src/README.md

 # todo

-* Add trim to tanksteer... ideally need a physical trim pot on the controller for this
+* add a physical pot on the controller for trim, etc
 * Axis inversion
 * Speed limiter
 * Add cell voltage output for ina219